SibgatullinAP/Database/README.md

 ___
 # DBMS with SQL similar query language

-This is a training project to create a DBMS with SQL similar query language.
-It was created using the C++ with using optimizing data structures for accelerating searching/inserting/deleting data operations in the database.
+This is a training project to create a DBMS with SQL similar query language, using the C++ with optimizing data structures for accelerating searching/inserting/deleting data operations in the database.

 # Launch